 Start making changes by following these six steps:

 Step 1 is Awareness.
 Conscious Incompetence.
-It is also about acknowledging, it is you, who has to change and not the world around you.
-It is also having an awareness of your boundaries and how they impact everything in your life, from relationships to finances to career.
+It is also about acknowledging that you have to change, not the world around you.
+It is also having an awareness of your boundaries and how they impact everything in your life, from relationships to finances to careers.

 Step 2 is taking Responsibility.
 Once you take all those people and situations away, it leaves one person- and that is you.
 Only you can change yourself, and you can’t change others.
 Start by changing yourself.

 Step 3 is “Massive Action”.
-Set some measurable goals that show you that you care about yourself and that you trust yourself.
+Set measurable goals showing you care about yourself and trust yourself.
 And start to take notice when your thoughts are changing.

 Step 4 is about learning about the Values you want to change.
 Is it about relationships?
 Or is it about learning a new skill?
-Start to read and absorb what it is that you want to learn.
+Start to read and absorb what it is that you want to know.

 Step 5 is changing your Environment.
 Surround yourself with the people who reflect the values that you want to adopt.
 Observe and learn from those people.

-Step 6 is moving towards Success.
-If you are not achieving your goals, sit back and reflect on the action you have taken.
+Step 6 is moving towards success.
+If you are not achieving your goals, sit back, and reflect on your actions.
 Did it produce the results you expected?
-Is there another action which can get you closer.
-In short, you take action, reflect, adjust and repeat this process until you reach success.
+Is there another action that can get you closer?
+In short, you take action, reflect, adjust and repeat this process until you succeed.

-Off course you can take on these steps alone.
-However, the challenge for many people is that it is difficult to recognise their personal boundaries, their thoughts and feelings which are crucial to behavioural change.
-For others, it is difficult to push beyond their comfort zone.
-Find a coach who will make it easier for you to break these barriers ensuring that those walls get broken down for increased success.
+Of course, you can take on these steps alone.
+However, the challenge for many people is that it is difficult to recognise their boundaries, thoughts and feelings, which are crucial to behavioural change.
+For others, it isn’t easy to push beyond their comfort zone.
+Find a coach who will make it easier for you to break these barriers, ensuring those walls get broken down for increased success.

 Take the step to remove your boundaries.
-Find out how by registering for a FREE Kickstarter Session to get your journey started.
+Discover how by registering for a FREE Kickstarter Session to start your journey.